alandoyle/alandoyle.com/content/en/posts/2025-08-08-proxmox-upgrade-to-latest-version.md

 /usr/bin/apt autoremove -y
 ```

 This may take a while depending on how often you update your Proxmox Nodes.
+At the time of writing this should upgrade the node to 8.4.9.

 ---